-For many years, a plaque in the Toujouse Bar in The Tremont House shared a little history on the historic bar.
+A plaque in the Toujouse Bar in The Tremont House shares a little history on the historic bar.

 From behind the beautiful rosewood bar, Toujouse observed Galveston’s businessmen and gilded youth who regularly met at the opera house saloon.
 When the original proprietor died, Toujouse took over the saloon business and managed it until the opera house was sold in 1894.
 He then moved across Tremont Street opening First Henry’s Café in the Stag Hotel.
 With him went the elaborately ornamented bar.